Deborah Dana, LCSW, LICSW

 Speaker Disclosures:

-Lambers Fisher, MS, MDiv, LMFT
+Lambers Fisher, MS, LMFT, MDiv

 Lambers Fisher, MS, LMFT, MDiv, is a marriage and family therapist who has counseled individuals, couples, and families from a variety of cultural backgrounds, in private practice, non-profit organizations, as well as ministry environments.
 He has a strong desire to help counseling professionals in various fields feel more comfortable, competent and confident in their ability to meet the needs of whomever they have the opportunity to serve.
 Lambers' training experience includes facilitating workshops, guest lecturing, as well as being an adjunct instructor at Crown College on various aspects of diversity in counseling.